I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-You'll find it quite difficult to source a pre-workout shake that doesn't contain this stimulant, which makes stacking quite a challenge actually.
+You'll find it quite difficult to source a shake that doesn't contain this stimulant, making stacking quite challenging.

-The downside generally is that some products go a bit overboard when it comes to caffeine.
+Generally, the downside is that some products go a bit overboard regarding caffeine content.
 This can result in jitters and sudden crashes after the effect wears off .
-(1)

-4 Gauge takes a slightly different approach and has created a type of “smart caffeine."
-It contains 150 mg of caffeine, which is about as much as form a 12-ounce cup of coffee.
+4 Gauge pre-workout takes a slightly different approach and creates a "smart caffeine."
+It contains 150 mg of caffeine anhydrous, which is about as much as caffeine from a 12-ounce cup of coffee.

 But because this is combined with L-Theanine in the same product, you also get a mental calming effect which steadies your mind.